I have triple-negative breast cancer

 CHEMOTHERAPY

 Based on how large and agressive the tumour is, it is often recommended that surgery be associated with chemotherapy.
-When administered before surgery, it is referred to as ‘neoadjuvant’ chemotherapy and when it comes after surgery, we call it ‘adjuvant’ chemotherapy.
+When administered before surgery, it is referred to as ‘neoadjuvant’ chemotherapy and can help avoid breast removal, and when it comes after surgery, we call it ‘adjuvant’ chemotherapy.

 RADIOTHERAPY

 This treatment is generally organised after surgery and chemotherapy.
-It is systematic when partial mastectomy is performed and is discussed on a case-by-case basis after total mastectomy.
-Radiotherapy consists in delivering small doses of radiation to the operated zone and, sometimes, to lymph nodes, during several sessions over a period of 5 to 6 weeks.
+It is systematic when conservative breast surgery is performed (tumorectomy or partial mastectomy), and is discussed on a case-by-case basis after total mastectomy.
+Radiotherapy consists in delivering small doses of radiation to the operated zone and, sometimes, to lymph nodes, during several sessions over a period of 3 to 6 weeks.
 The exact number of sessions and weeks is determined by the radiation oncologist after analysis of your medical file and treatment simulation on the radiotherapy machine.

 SURGERY